shirshendubhowmick/jwt-demo/README.md

 For more information please refer to the code, as it has self explanatory comments added.

+### Update
+A new file app.new.js added which has exactly the same functionality as app.js but this is created with Async Await instead of promise chaining.

 __If you need any help and face a bug or an issue, please contact me or raise it in GitHub.__

 *__Thank You__*